Case School of Engineering

 Breakthrough Electrolytes for Energy Storage Energy Frontier Research Center

 The Center for Breakthrough Electrolytes for Energy Storage is a DOE Office of Science EFRC center intended to identify new battery chemistries with the potential to provide large, long-lasting energy storage solutions for facilitating the introduction of intermittent renewable energy and for enhancing power grid efficiency.
 The research of the BEES focuses on understanding the fundamental underpinnings of electrochemistry, structure, and transport properties of several new classes of materials that can be tailored to give optimal properties.
 The EFRC BEES is led by CWRU and collaborates with several other universities and two National Labs.

 Matthew A. Willard, Faculty Director

 The CMPL houses state-of-the-art, melting and casting capabilities for a wide range of ferrous and non-ferrous alloys.
-The facility is a unique combination of laboratory and industrial scale equipment.
-Research projects with federal and industrial support are carried out by teams of faculty, graduate and undergraduate students.
-Manufacturing of castings are from Computer Aided Design, flow and solidification simulation, rapid prototyping, molding to melting and casting.
-Provides hands-on experiential learning opportunities for engineering students in laboratory classes and summer research programs.
+The facility has a unique combination of laboratory and industrial scale equipment.
+Research projects with federal and industrial support are carried out by teams of faculty, graduate, and undergraduate students.
+Computer Aided Design, flow and solidification simulation, and rapid prototyping tools are used to optimize our casting process.
+Sand and permanent mold castings are available on a moderate scale (to 1500 lbs) using our induction melters.
+Our facility provides hands-on experiential learning opportunities for engineering students in laboratory classes and summer research programs.